juju/docs/src/en/tut-google.md

 just as easily deploy Kubernetes, Cassandra or even OpenStack.
 It's the magic of Juju that makes it happen.

+!!!
+Note: If you already have a controller configured, such as the LXD controller created in the '[Getting started with Juju][first]' page, this new controller will be seamlessly added alongside.

 ## Installation
 First, install Juju 2, if you have not done so already.
 See [the first use page here][first].